 Ensure your pets are properly registered.

 Having trouble caring for your pets?
 Have you considered surrendering them?
 There are assistance programs available to help keep pets at home.
 Learn more here.

 Missing a pet?
 Check local social media groups as well as our list of impounded strays.

 If you find a stray pet in your neighborhood, please make every effort to locate an owner before turning it over to the care of animal services.
 Cat intake is by request only.

 Please opt to adopt your next pet.
 Learn more about our adoption program,

 You can build a safe winter shelter for the feral and community cats in your area.
 Learn how here.

 Help us promote responsible pet ownership by following and sharing Community Animal Services on social media.

 MANAGED INTAKE OF CATS:

-Intake of cats to the Lethbridge Animal Shelter is prioritized based on the cats' needs and available resources.
+Intake of found stray cats to the City of Lethbridge Animal Shelter is prioritized based on the cats' needs and available resources.
 Request for intake MUST be made ahead of time to have a cat admitted to the facility.
 Please complete the intake request form so staff can triage the intake.
 Your request will be added to a waiting list and staff will contact you when kennel space becomes available.
 Walk-ins will not be accepted.